BSG-MSRP-Bio Student Profile: Adriana Camacho-Badillow, Calo Lab

 September 25, 2024

-BSG-MSRP-Bio student Yeongseo Son breathed new life into her love of science over a summer of studying immune responses in the lungs in the Spranger Lab in the Department of Biology at MIT.
+BSG-MSRP-Bio student Yeongseo Son breathed new life into her love of science over the summer in the Spranger Lab studying immune responses in the lung in the Department of Biology at MIT.

 When Yeongseo Son was initially invited to join the Spranger Lab as part of the Bernard S. and Sophie G. Gould MIT Research Program in Biology, she thought the email was spam.
 Having grown up in the South for most of her life, she had never pictured herself at MIT.